roomacarthur/pcr/README.md

 ![colours](https://github.com/roomacarthur/pcr/blob/main/documentation/images/color-palette.png)

-A very basic, yet refreshing colour palette was picked for PCR, the above colours are used frequently throughout the project with a couple other colours being called for better defined :hover objects and Yes/No butons.
+A very basic, yet refreshing colour palette was picked for PCR, the above colours are used frequently throughout the project with a couple other colours being called for better defined :hover objects and Yes/No buttons.
 The colour of #ff0000(Bright RED) was used for the lick button so it would stand out a lot more.

 ### Visuals